illinois death tax illinois death tax

 Inheritance Tax: Unlike estate tax, inheritance tax is imposed on the recipients of the estate after the distribution of wealth.
 Importantly, the rate of inheritance tax often varies based on the relationship the heir has with the deceased.
 Thankfully, for Illinois residents, there’s no such tax to contend with as the state does not charge inheritance tax.

-But bear in mind, these taxes apply on a state-by-state basis.
+But bear in mind that these taxes apply on a state-by-state basis.
 For instance, while Illinois estoppels inheritance taxes, neighboring states like Indiana or Kentucky enforce such provisions.
 By understanding these key differences, Illinois inhabitants and estate executors are better equipped to formulate effective estate planning strategies.

 Estate Tax Inheritance Tax

-Levied on Deceased’s estate before wealth transfer Heirs after wealth distribution
+Levied on The deceased’s estate before the wealth transfer Heirs after wealth distribution

 Charged by State of Illinois Varies state by state